-Although TU students are not automatically provided with a website, when you recognize the need, you can acquire your TU WordPress site by simply asking.
+Although TU students are not automatically provided with a website, when you recognize the need, you can acquire your TU WordPress site by simply logging into the TU Student WordPress environment.
 Your student website is an excellent place to build an online portfolio or share your writing and artwork; and WordPress makes it easy, requiring no additional software.

 To support your Wi-Fi enabled devices, Towson University maintains one of the largest wireless networks in the Baltimore area.

 - Use your NetID to connect to tu-secure for safer networking and wider access to resources.